Home / Blog /

 Focus on well-being and self-care.

-It goes without saying that giving managers the tools to focus on all the dimensions of their well-being is key, including physical health, mental health, clinical management, financial wellness and social connections.
+It goes without saying that giving managers the tools to focus on all the dimensions of their well-being is key, including physical health, mental health, financial wellness, social connections and work well-being.
 Many well-being programs, including WebMD’s, have specific solutions to address these needs.
 Managers also need to feel they have permission to tend to their own care as well as that of their team.

 Ensure managers feel connected to the purpose and mission of the organization.